 - Smoking cigarettes, pipes, or cigars, now or in the past

 Sometimes lung cancer does not cause any symptoms and is found during a routine chest X-ray.

 Small cell lung cancer is often asymptomatic initially.
 As a result, it often spreads to other parts of the lung or to other organs before it is detected.
-As the cancer progresses, possible signs and symptoms include coughing, chest pain, and shortness
+As the cancer progresses, possible signs and symptoms include coughing, chest pain, and shortness of breath.

 Consult your doctor if any of the following occur: